 You may have heard about the potential of business VoIP (Voice over Internet Protocol), or virtual pbx, but are not aware of all the benefits it could bring to your organisation or small business.

 How it works

-To put it simply, VoIP is a way of taking ordinary landline calls and instead sending them digitally over the internet.
+To put it simply, it is a way of taking ordinary landline calls and instead sending them digitally over the internet.
 This method of calling, if used correctly, could revolutionise your current long distance call plan – particularly good for business trips where roaming charges are a problem, or if you’re building relationships overseas.

 Since VoIP is digital, you should experience clearer, higher quality calls than you’d have with a traditional landline.
 As long as your broadband connection is able to adequately support VoIP, you should be able to make calls without any interference or hanging.